majany/odatatoproxy/README.md

-# OdataToProxy middleware for ui5 tooling
+# OdataToProxy middleware extension for ui5 tooling express server

 Allows you to forward the odata requests of your ui5 app to the in ui5 tooling integrated proxy running at localhost:8080/proxy